 If your pet’s periodontal disease has progressed past the point of a simple brushing, we may recommend dental cleaning under general anesthesia.
 In our fully equipped surgical suite, our Portland veterinary team will monitor your pet throughout the duration of their cleaning.
 Your pet will be in good hands!

 - Scaling – We use tools very similar to those used by human dentists to remove plaque from your pet’s teeth

 - Polishing – We use a special paste to polish your pet’s teeth back to a shiny, healthy smile

 - Anti-plaque treatment – We do full mouth x-rays for every dental to help us identify bone loss and/or infection below the gum line

 After your pet’s teeth are shiny and white again, we’ll help you understand the best practices for keeping your pet’s smile healthy for a long time.

 Questions about dental care at Pacific Veterinary Hospital?
-Call (503) 905-9303 to learn more about the dental services we offer.
+Call (503) 905-9303 to learn more about the veterinary dental services we offer in Portland.

 Care Built On Integrity and Compassion